traffordDataLab/spatial_data/council_defined/README.md

 # Council defined

 Trafford Council have defined custom geographies within the local authority boundary for various area-based work purposes.
 These split the local authority into different areas and are mainly based upon the electoral ward boundaries.
 The main custom geographies are the Trafford localities.
+Other folders within council_defined contain additional custom geographies.

 ## Trafford localities: Central, North, South and West.